You may have heard the terms digital nomad and remote work before but if you are wondering what is the difference, I have got the answer for you!

 2. Banff, Canada 2016

-I entered Candana on a working holiday visa and traveled from the west coast to east.
+I entered Candana on a working holiday visa and traveled from the west coast to almost the east.
 I shared the details with the pros and cons of a working holiday in Banff, the beautiful national park of Canada.
 Back in 2016, I was not the digital nomad I am today but I experienced living and working in Banff closely.
-My time in Canada was not spent work remotely, instead, I was always working outside meaning out in the mountains hiking!
+I was freelancing as a writer but mostly working in hospitality.

 3. Vientiane, Laos 2016